Bubblin-Superbooks/h2s/README.md

 </div>

-# Hydrogen Sulfide
+## Hydrogen Sulfide

-Pour some sulfuric acid on your really, really very, long HTML pages.
-Pagify the scroll into a responsive codex.
+Treat your really long HTML scroll with some sulfur.
+Paginate into a responsive codex with pages of equal size.

 ----

 #### Installation

+H2S is a CLI.

 ```
 $ npm i -g h2s